Developing a bloated stomach after spinal cord injury can cause survivors and caregivers to grow concerned.

 3) Adjust Your Diet

-Because limited mobility can cause your digestion to slow, it may be a good idea to be more conscious of your diet.
+Because limited mobility can cause your digestion to slow, making healthy changes in your diet may be beneficial.

 While high-fiber foods are ideal for adding bulk to your stool and promoting bowel movements, they can also contribute to abdominal bloating.

-Suddenly consuming lots of fiber can cause digestion problems.
+Consuming additional fiber may cause digestive problems.
 Start small and gradually increase fiber intake over time so that your body can get accustomed to digesting it.

 4) Follow a Bowel Management Program

 A bowel management program will help you keep track of your bowel patterns.

 By following a schedule, you’ll ensure regular bowel emptying and avoid blockage that can cause bloating.

 Because many SCI patients cannot control muscle contractions in this area, they may need to take medications or require manual stimulation.